unraid/docs/docs/unraid-os/system-administration/secure-your-server/user-management.md

 </Tabs>

 :::tip Be aware
-Anyone with physical access to the USB can use these methods to reset your root password and gain full administrative access.
+Anyone with physical access to the USB can use these methods to reset your %%root|root-user%% password and gain full administrative access.
 Always keep your USB secure!
 :::